Patient's Query

 Hello doctor,

 I am a 74-year-old male with a weight of 142 pounds and a height of 5 feet 10 inches.
 I take no medications except Ativan.
 I take vitamins.
-I am a non-smoker, worked in the auto body shop for two years painting cars, quit grain farming at the age of 44, minimal exposure to asbestos.
+I am a non-smoker, worked in the auto body shop for two years painting cars, quit grain farming at the age of 44, and had minimal asbestos exposure.
 I have been suffering from panic disorder for 56 years.
-Last winter I got a whiff of hot coals while cleaning my fireplace.
+Last winter, I got a whiff of hot coal while cleaning my fireplace.

 Hello,